A Letter from…the U.A.E

 Earlier this month, I managed to briefly escape what has been a particularly cold and damp European winter to join my colleagues, Carlos León and Nadya Avirianta Simanjuntak, in the United Arab Emirates for a series of meetings and workshops with clients and prospects in the region.

-FNA is deeply committed to supporting these institutions along their digital transformation journeys and their ambition to embrace technological innovation to better safeguard financial stability and curb the rise in consumer fraud and scams.
+Financial Network Analytics (FNA) is deeply committed to supporting these institutions along their digital transformation journeys and their ambition to embrace technological innovation—such as supervisory technology (Suptech)—to better safeguard financial stability and curb the rise in consumer fraud and scams.

 These themes continued as we attended Buna’s Arab Payment Week 2026.
 It was a privilege to engage in lively, “unfiltered” discussions with industry peers on the matters fundamentally reshaping finance in the region.
-We moved from the rapidly evolving payments landscape to conversations on combatting financial crime, enhancing supervision, and liquidity management.
+We moved from the rapidly evolving payment systems landscape to conversations on combatting financial crime, enhancing supervision, and exploring intelligent liquidity optimization (ILO).

-As always, it was invigorating to exchange perspectives with representatives from central banks, financial institutions, and technology companies in the regions and beyond.
-These conversations are vital for gaining a shared understanding of the key issues and challenges faced in the region, as well as for identifying opportunities to work together on solutions.
+As always, it was invigorating to exchange perspectives with representatives from central banks, financial institutions, and technology companies in the region and beyond.
+These conversations are vital for gaining a shared understanding of the key issues and challenges faced, as well as for identifying opportunities to work together on robust analytical solutions.

 A personal highlight for me was attending the World Government Summit in Dubai.
 Alongside Curtis Matlock from our partners, Proto, I had the chance to speak with government leaders about the topic on everyone’s mind: AI.